 When the portfolio review has been completed, you will be notified by mail of the outcome.
 All awarded credits will be reflected on your academic transcript, which can be viewed in MaineStreet.
 Students will be contacted to pick up their portfolios after they have been reviewed.
 If you do not pick up your portfolio, and cannot be reached by Advising staff members, your portfolio will be purged.

-UMA has moved to online portfolio submissions using Google Sites.
+UMA uses Google Sites as an online portfolio submission platform.
 For more information about this process, please click on the portfolio template below:

 Sample portfolios are available for viewing on the template website.
 To learn how to create a Google Site, please click on this tutorial.

 - Completed Student Request for Portfolio Assessment form.

 - Syllabus (syllabi) from course(s) which the portfolio will supplant.
 Syllabi can be received from the faculty member who teaches the course, or the appropriate College Office.

 - Personal narrative of your experiences, emphasizing work history and interests regarding work in the chosen field, i.e., explain what factors led to your interest in the field and how these factors influenced your choice of career.

 - Detailed list of your relevant work and volunteer experiences.